 - You like the idea of a customized mattress – the Helix mattress is 100% customizable.
 Sleepers have the ability to take a short sleep quiz and design a mattress that is made to fit their wants and needs.
 Not to mention, it is dramatically cheaper than most other custom mattresses.

-- You want good bounce and cooling – the combination of latex, microcoils, and a thin cover make for a highly breathable mattress.
+- You want good bounce and cooling – the combination of poly foam, microcoils, and a thin cover make for a highly breathable mattress.

 - You’re unsure of what you need – if you’re not quite sure what firmness level or style mattress you need, Helix is a great option simply because the Helix quiz and customizable design takes much of the worry out of your decision.